Navigate the challenges and rewards of your training, from obtaining your medical license to earning board certification and finding a job.

 Take COMLEX Level 3

-Most residents complete the COMLEX Level 3 exam during their first year of residency.
+Most resident physicians complete the COMLEX Level 3 exam during their first year of residency.

 Obtain your medical license